Odgers berndtson

 Understanding progress

-As organisations continue to launch more and more digital initiatives, the question is: how does the CEO keep track and measure progress?
+As organizations continue to launch more and more digital initiatives, the question is: how does the CEO keep track and measure progress?

-Before the organisation gets to that stage, however, the wise CEO will limit the number of those digital initiatives, based on a clear understanding of priorities.
-Perhaps three to five bold programmes that offer clear outcomes that directly benefit the organisation.
+Before the organization gets to that stage, however, the wise CEO will limit the number of those digital initiatives, based on a clear understanding of priorities.
+Perhaps three to five bold programmes that offer clear outcomes that directly benefit the organization.
 Less, as they say, is more in this case.

 Five important markers on the digital journey